“L” is for Lying face down in the gutter under a bridge on the South Side. A sad balloon in its natural habitat.

 Detail from large collage installation on East Ohio Street, Deutschtown

-Attend me, hold me in your muscular flowering arms, protect me from throwing any part of myself away.
+Attend me, hold me in your muscular flowering arms,

 These words, from self-described “black, lesbian, mother, warrior, poet” Audre Lorde, are printed and duplicated—silk-screened, most likely—in an ornate, curlicue typeface and accented by fronds of unknown origin.